 Step 4b.
 If your print client is installed and you're having double-printing issues, see our double-printing article.

 Step 5.
-Ensure your OS paper size and printing preferences are correct.
+Ensure your systems default paper size and printing preferences are correct.

 Ask yourself "Have I verified my operating system and SKULabs print and scale client have the correct paper size configured for the type of paper I have in my printer?"